Chris Judd: Honours and achievements

+Post-football career

+After retiring from the AFL in 2015, Judd began working as a private investor.

+He later founded the Cerutty Macro Fund, a long-only equities fund that focuses on macroeconomic and thematic investing for wholesale clients.

+Judd has described the fund's approach as macro-themed investing with an emphasis on capital preservation and alignment of investor incentives.

 Media appearances

 Towards the end of 2003, Judd began writing a column on the West Coast Eagles official website called "Juddy's Jibe".
 Some of his opinions presented in these columns prompted extensive media commentary, such as his view that footballers should not be role models.
 Throughout the 2006 season, the column was also published in Melbourne newspaper The Age, in which Judd wrote about issues such as global warming, terrorism, superficiality in the mass media, world peace and James Surowiecki's book The Wisdom of Crowds.

 In 2009, Judd was featured in the official advertisement for the AFL, receiving a mark from Aaron Davey on a basketball court and then sprinting in front of a stampede of horses on a horse racing track before handballing to Adam Goodes.

 After doing some guest commentary in 2016, in November 2016 Judd joined radio station Triple M in a special comments role.

 In 2019, Judd alongside Rich Lister Josh Liberman and other investors backed up Thinkmarkets, a London-based online brokerage company in its pre-IPO raising.

+Judd joined streaming news channel Ticker News in October 2022 to host a program called 'Talk Ya Book'.